hungthai1401/resume/example/README.md

 ### Technical Mentorship<span class="right">2024.05 - Present</span>

-- **Descriptions**: Actively mentor a group of peers, providing guidance on technical topics and best practices to enhance their skills and knowledge.
+- **Description**: Actively mentor a group of peers, providing guidance on technical topics and best practices to enhance their skills and knowledge.
 - **Responsibilities**:
   - Conducted two mentoring sessions weekly, focusing on predefined topics tailored to the group’s needs and interests.
   - Coordinated with mentees to identify topics of interest and tailor sessions accordingly.